 What to consider before opening a checking account

-Before you start a checking account, it’s important to know the potential upsides and downsides of different types of accounts.
-This way, you can confidently decide which type is right for you.
+Before you apply for a checking account, it’s important to know the potential upsides and downsides of different types of accounts.
+This may help you decide which account is right for you.
 Here are some factors to consider:

-- Perks.
-Premium checking accounts offer perks you’d typically have to pay for, such as a no fee safe deposit box, checks, official checks, money orders or waived out-of-network ATM fees.
+- Checking account perks.
+Premium checking accounts may offer perks you’d typically have to pay for, such as a no fee safe deposit box, checks, official checks, money orders or waived out-of-network ATM fees.
 Rewards checking accounts allow you to earn points or cash back through purchases with your debit card.
-Other types of checking accounts may offer lower mortgage interest rates or financial guidance.

-- Fund availability.
+- Fund access.
 The benefit to checking accounts is that you can access your funds through a debit card or checks.
-However, because some checking accounts have minimum balance requirements, consider how important it is for you to have access to all your funds on demand.
+However, because some checking accounts have minimum balance requirements to waive the monthly service fee, consider how important it is for you to have access to all your funds on demand.

 - In-person vs. online.
 Some checking accounts through traditional banks give you access to brick-and-mortar locations you can visit for assistance, account management and transactions.
 Others, like online or checkless accounts, are online only.
 Weigh whether it’s important to have access to a real person vs. conducting all of your needs online or over the phone.